Report: EPA Failed to Properly Monitor Asbestos in Schools

 A new report from the Environmental Protection Agency’s (EPA) internal watchdog has shown that the agency hasn’t been properly monitoring asbestos in schools.

 Between 2011 and 2015, the EPA only conducted 13% of the Asbestos Hazard Emergency Response Act (AHERA) inspections it was required to perform nationwide.
-In five out of ten EPA regions responsible for this work only performed inspections in schools when they received complaints or tips related to asbestos.
+Five out of ten EPA regions responsible for this work only performed inspections in schools when they received complaints or tips related to asbestos.

 An estimated one-third of all schools in the U.S. are contaminated with asbestos.
 It is the EPA’s responsibility to ensure that school districts are properly inspected for the substance and plans are put in place to manage it if asbestos is found.